 The Tzedakah Committee gives grants twice a year, in the spring and in the fall.
 You can apply for a grant on behalf of a not-for-profit organization and donate to the Tzedakah Fund.
 Contact Barry Isaacson for more information on the grants or to join the Tzedakah Committee.

 The Tzedakah Committee will continue to provide grants to eligible and deserving non-profits.
-The filing deadline for the fall 2021 award cycle is October 31.
+The filing deadline for the Spring 2022 award cycle is March 31.
 We encourage congregants to help charitable organizations with which they may be involved to submit grant applications for future grant cycles.
-Please complete this application form.
+For more information, contact Barry Isaacson.

-This spring, the Tzedakah Committee awarded five $500 grants to deserving non-profit organizations that best exemplify Beth Emet’s social justice core values of righteousness and justice; love of one’s neighbors and for the stranger; compassion; kindness; and, hospitality.
-Since 1987, thanks to the Congregation’s continued generosity, the Tzedakah Committee has awarded 322 grants totaling $140,764.
-The successful applicants are:
+The Tzedakah Committee awards grants to deserving non-profit organizations that best exemplify Beth Emet’s social justice core values of righteousness and justice; love of one’s neighbors and for the stranger; compassion; kindness; and, hospitality.
+This fall, the committee awarded one $500 grant to Family Matters, Inc. of Chicago.

 Family Matters partners with youth, families, and communities to develop skills and abilities that will enable their clients to build successful futures.
 The grant will be used to partially fund a project to build teen technical skills and leadership abilities by launching new, teen-led podcasts to amplify youth voices on social justice issues.
 Together with Family Matters staff, volunteer mentors, and professional recording engineers, the teens will research social justice topics, record and edit interviews, and then publish and market the podcasts.